 A good example of system software is the Windows operating system.
 It allows you to run applications like Microsoft Word using the operating system.

-Every computer has hardware, but that’s not enough for programs like Microsoft Word to operate on it.
+Every computer has hardware, but that’s not enough for programs like Microsoft Word to operate.
 You need system software to run the hardware and run applications.

-A computer system’s operating system is governed and extended by this type of software.
+This type of software governs and extends a computer system’s operating system.
 The software on a computer increases its performance, efficiency, and security.

 Examples include operating systems, coding languages, etc.

-You cannot use your laptop’s hardware (the physical components) without the operating system (Windows OS) installed on it.
+You cannot use your laptop’s hardware (the physical components) without the operating system (Windows OS) installed.

 A computer’s system software is like its mind or soul, while its hardware is like its physical body.